Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 ### Science's aim (td)

-The most important aim of science should be to improve people’s lives.
+> The most important aim of science should be to improve people’s lives.
 To what extent do you agree or disagree with this statement?
+>

-Give reasons for your answer and include any relevant examples from your own knowledge or experience.
+> Give reasons for your answer and include any relevant examples from your own knowledge or experience.

+**It is widely asserted** that the primary objective of scientific development should the enhancement of overall societal well-being.
+I completely **endorse** this perspective for several compelling reasons.

+Firstly, a considerable portion of public resources is invested into(**channeled into**) scientific research.
+For example, the majority of academic institutions are more or less sponsored by public funding.
+Universities can often obtain land **at favorable rates** for educational purposes(**use**), and a **generous** subsidies, borne by governments, is **allocated to** cover living costs of researchers.
+All of these privileges **are aimed at** building a dedicated environment for for those engaged in scientific endeavors.
+Consequently, it is justified for society to **expect** **tangible** returns on its enormous investment.

+Additionally, improved living standards can, in turn, prompt technological advancements.
+Humans are **inherently** driven by pursuit of better material conditions.
+People can **harness** their highest levels of(**maximal**) motivation to **delve into** ways of increasing productivity.
+This passion, in most cases, continuously leads to remarkable scientific **breakthroughs**.

+Lastly, ensuring that scientific explorations are **conducted** for positive purposes **mitigates** underlying hazards.
+Proven practices across diverse fields consistently **illustrate** that the aftermath of **misuse** of technology and **unethical** research could be extremely devastating.
+Instances such as the **deployment** of chemical and biological weapons on battlefields and **unregulated** overuse of cloning.
+Given all these tragedies, it is definitely **warranted** to set the right direction for scientific **inquiry**.

+In conclusion, while there might be some advantages to **diversify** the goals of scientific activities, I firmly contend that prioritizing the **amelioration[u]** of living conditions for the majority ultimately leads to an efficient and assured society.